AureliZEN: 2 – Discovering Your Own Deep Motivation

 Motivation is not just a mental process.
 It is also physical.

 In this seminar, we use YogaZen movements to reconnect with the body’s natural energy flow.
-One of these movements is:
+For instance, one of these movements is (seemingly simply):

 By using the body as a guide, we can reawaken dormant motivation in a way that feels effortless.